webscreens/screen-enumeration/EXPLAINER.md

 ### Current goals

-* Enable access to available displays on both `window` and service worker execution contexts
+* Enable access to available displays on both `Window` and service worker execution contexts
 * Expose a subset of display properties needed to route content to the most suitable display